Glossary

 SAS data file

 a type of SAS data set that contains data values as well as descriptor information that is associated with the data.
 The descriptor information includes information such as the data types and lengths of the variables, as well as the name of the engine that was used to create the data.
-See also SAS data set and SAS data view.
+See also SAS data set, SAS data view.

-SAS data set
+SAS data set (data set)

 a file whose contents are in one of the native SAS file formats.
 There are two types of SAS data sets: SAS data files and SAS data views.
-SAS data files contain data values in addition to descriptor information that is associated with the data.
-SAS data views contain only the descriptor information plus other information that is required for retrieving data values from other SAS data sets or from files that are stored in other software vendors' file formats.

-SAS data view
+SAS data view (data view)

 a type of SAS data set that retrieves data values from other files.
 A SAS data view contains only descriptor information such as the data types and lengths of the variables (columns) plus other information that is required for retrieving data values from other SAS data sets or from files that are stored in other software vendors' file formats.
-SAS data views can be created by the SAS DATA step and by the SAS SQL procedure.

 SAS library